Monarch Butterfly Reserve

 In 1986, the area and boundaries of the zones were defined.
 In 2000, it received its name (Reserva de la Biosfera Mariposa Monarca).

 UNESCO declared the biosphere a World Heritage site in 2008 as a Natural Asset.
-Currently the area is known for tourism, logging, mining and farming.
-It has remained mostly rural, noted for communities of Otomi and Mazahua.
+Currently, the area is known for tourism, logging, mining, and farming.
+It has remained mostly rural, noted for the communities of Otomi and Mazahua.

 This area is predominantly covered in forests.
 The composition of the forest varies with altitude: